What If... Zombies?!: Development

 By September 2018, Marvel Studios was developing an animated anthology series based on the What If...? comic books, which would explore how the Marvel Cinematic Universe (MCU) films would be altered if certain events occurred differently.
 Director Bryan Andrews met Marvel Studios executive Brad Winderbaum about the project as early as 2018, and his involvement was announced in August 2019.
 Andrews and Winderbaum executive produce alongside head writer A. C. Bradley, Kevin Feige, Louis D'Esposito, and Victoria Alonso.
 Story editor Matthew Chauncey wrote the fifth episode, titled "What If...
 Zombies?!", which features an alternate storyline of the 2018 films Ant-Man and the Wasp and Avengers: Infinity War.
 IGN's Tom Jorgensen said the episode title was a "jokey take" on the series' established naming convention, but was "also indicative of how much thought went into selling a zombie apocalypse that works in the MCU".
+This what if concept was chosen for the season over a Christmas-themed episode exploring what if the Avengers had shown up during the events of the MCU film Iron Man 3 (2013), told in the style of the film Love Actually (2003) vignettes; the Christmas-themed concept was ultimately used for the episode "What If...
+Happy Hogan Saved Christmas?" in the second season.
 "What If...
 Zombies?!" was released on Disney+ on September 8, 2021.